goodmorningcoffee/BlueprintParser_OS/README.md

 ## Project Goal

-This project originally started as an experiment to see if I could build an AI-QTO tool.
+It started with trying to build a free quantity takeoff tool.

+Then I wanted to build a free "schedule/table to excel" extractor.

-Over time, it evolved into a broader LLM harness for blueprints and construction documents.
+Which evolved into an LLM harness for blueprints.

 ---